louislef299/ansi/README.md

 verify functionality.
 Not ideal, but that's how it is for now.
 Feel free to fix it!

-### Known Issues

-- If the line sent to the buffer is longer than the width of the terminal, the number of lines deleted is incorrect.

 ## References

 The scroll package takes some inspiration for the [log standard package][] and